RyanDavidson417/BitwiseKey/README.md

 - More robust randomization - in addition to randomizing the spawns of the abilities, I intend to add other tidbits of randomization to provide variance to the level design
   - this will utilize the same algorithm for randomization as the abilities, but will involve some restructuring of my code/inheritance patterns to be more easily replicable
   - some examples might include all but one route in the maze being blocked off by fake walls, with the passable route being different each time, or the locations of the teleportation pads.
+- Creation of a main and pause menu

 ### Polish
 Plans to improve the parts of the game that I already have, so as to make it more clean and enjoyable to play